Max-Coin/maxcoin/README.md

 + makekeypair [hex-encoded prefix]
 + dumppubkey <maxcoinaddress>

-Additional technical details can be found on Everipedia (https://everipedia.org/wiki/maxcoin-cryptocurrency/)or in the [Wiki](https://github.com/Max-Coin/maxcoin/wiki/_pages).
+Additional technical details can be found on Everipedia (https://everipedia.org/wiki/maxcoin-cryptocurrency/) or in the [Wiki](https://github.com/Max-Coin/maxcoin/wiki/_pages).

 Forked from Bitcoin reference wallet 0.8.5 and Blakecoin